SFTtech/openage/doc/media/openage/blendmask_format_spec.md

 **Format Version:** 1

-The openage blendmask format is a plaintext configuration file format for defining a blending mask.
-The table can be used by terrain files to blend edges other terrains with an alpha mask.
+The openage blendmask format is a plaintext configuration file format for defining a blending pattern table using alpha masks.

 All attributes start with a defined keyword followed by parameter values.
 Some parameters have default values and are optional.
 The preferred file extension is